 Let’s take the example a step further.
 Let’s say the employee works 50 hours in a week instead of the standard 40.
 Since the employee makes $10 an hour, the employee should be paid $400 for the 40 hours worked, and $150 for the extra 10 hours worked.

-In total, the employee would be paid $550 for the week they worked, instead of the standard $400 per week.
+Including the one-half times overtime multiplier, the employee would be paid $550 for the week they worked, instead of the standard $400 per week.

 Why should I use an overtime calculator?